vikasakankshasharma-jpg/team4job/README.md

     *   Upon completion, a formal invoice from the Installer to the Job Giver is automatically generated and made available on the job details page.

 ### Exception & Recovery Workflows
+*   **Mutual Cancellation (The "Cancellation Deadlock" Fix):**
+    *   To prevent unnecessary disputes for mutually agreed-upon cancellations, a new workflow has been introduced for jobs that are `In Progress`.
+    *   Either party can initiate a cancellation request, changing the job status to `Cancellation Proposed`.
+    *   The other party is notified and must either "Accept" or "Decline" the request.
+    *   If accepted, the job is marked as `Cancelled`, and the Job Giver is prompted for a refund.
+If declined, the job reverts to `In Progress`.
+This avoids the confrontational dispute system for cooperative cases.
 *   **Offer Expiration (Installer):**
     *   If an installer fails to accept an offer within the time limit, they are penalized with a small reputation point deduction.
     *   They are then given a one-time option on the job page to "Request to Re-apply," which notifies the Job Giver and makes them eligible for selection again.